As your church plans for Easter, you may want to consider using free Easter play scripts. These Easter dramas are a hit with children of all ages.

-Easter Monologues/Stations of the Cross Scripts
+1. Easter Monologues/Stations of the Cross Scripts

-Large Group Easter Drama
+2. Large-Group Easter Drama

-The scripts use small groups of performers who had minimal lines, so it was easier to use high school students or older kids for the parts.
-The scripts also use a Narrator, which helps to give the kids context to each scene.
+The scripts use small groups of performers who have minimal lines.
+So it’s easier to use high school students or older kids for the parts.
+The scripts also use a narrator, which adds context to each scene.